mwaseem75/iris-AgenticAI/README.md

 ## MCP Server application
-To run the Application, Navigate to [**http://localhost:8002**](http://localhost:8001)
+To run the Application, navigate to [**http://localhost:8002**](http://localhost:8001)
 ![image](https://github.com/user-attachments/assets/3a911108-bc52-473b-9b16-bfe8581f3c3f)

-Application communicate to MCP server which is running at localhost Below is the command to start MCP server in case if server is not started in case of below error, start application manually by using below command in the docker
+The application communicates with the MCP Server, which runs locally at localhost.
+#### Starting the MCP Server
+If the server is not running, manually start it using the following Docker command:
+Note: If you encounter errors, ensure the server is launched before starting the application.
 ![image](https://github.com/user-attachments/assets/9f833b26-d0bf-4f83-abb3-7b629a7e0e65)

 ```